SA Calls for Emfuleni To Be Dissolved After R640 Million Returns Unspent

 Emfuleni returned R640m in unused funds

-According to eNCA, residents of Emfuleni are fuming that money that was meant to be used for service delivery had been returned to the Treasury.
-The municipality's MMC of Finance, Hassan Mako, said the Treasury granted R100 million over the past few years, but the municipality has been plagued by problems.
-He said that in 2018 there were visible problems when they owed Eskm and Rand Water.
-As a result, its bank account was attached and it could not transact.
+According to eNCA, residents of Emfuleni are fuming that money meant to be used for service delivery has been returned to the Treasury.
+The municipality's MMC of Finance, Hassan Mako, said the Treasury granted R100 million over the past few years, but problems have plagued the municipality.
+He said that in 2018, there were visible problems when they owed Eskom and Rand Water.
+As a result, its bank account was attached, and it could not be used to transact.

 Read also